Requests for bids to build the school were made in July of 1886.

 The old Carpentier school was replaced by a slightly larger building between Jefferson and Grove ( now Martin Luther King) 11th and 12th Streets.

-The city continued to grow and so did the need for schools.
+The city continued to grow, and so did the need for schools.
 By 1873 there were 13 buildings with more than 2000 children receiving instruction.
 By 1875 there were 3,225 attending school an increase of 1000 in 2 years.

 First A.M.E.
 Church

 The First A.M.E.
-Church of Oakland began in 1858 by a small group of Oakland residents, and is the oldest African American church in Oakland.
+Church of Oakland began in 1858 by a small group of Oakland residents and is the oldest African American church in Oakland.
 The church founders purchased the Carpenter School House in 1863, which became the first church building.

 According to the article below the building was still there in 1921

-In 1943 the school district celebrated their 90th Anniversary with nearly 2000 teachers, 75 schools with nearly 45,000 students.
+In 1943 the school district celebrated its 90th Anniversary with nearly 2000 teachers, 75 schools with almost 45,000 students.

-This is the tenth in a series of posts on Oakland Schools.
-I hope to show Then and Now pictures of most of the schools, along with a bit of history of each school I show.
-Some of the pictures are in the form of drawings, postcards or from the pages in history books.
+In this series of posts, I hope to show Then and Now images Oakland Schools.
+Along with a bit of history of each school, I highlight.
+Some of the photos are in the form of drawings or postcards, or from the pages of history books.

 Golden Gate Elementary/Junior HighSchool